eugenius1/eugenius1.github.io/_posts/2021-05-15-my-investing-journey-1-the-awakening.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/videoseries?list=PLJr1hnSQ56-a-lTrZNwUIWr24fJiU6EJo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen class="center-block"></iframe>

 I've also made this [succinct summary](/projects/investing/playlists/investing) of the playlist that you can use to jump to topics that may interest you.
-I follow the channels/accounts below (and you may see them a lot in my playlist because their content is gold).
+I follow the channels/accounts below and you may see them a lot in my playlist because their content is gold.
 What you should keep in mind is they're all in the US so some things like tax may be different for you where you live.

 - [<i class="fa fa-youtube-play" aria-hidden="true"></i> Minority Mindset](https://www.youtube.com/channel/UCT3EznhW_CNFcfOlyDNTLLw): education